jmagosta/bayes/LinAlg/alg/Intro_notes.md

 Here's an example of a set of linear equations, called the _Barnyard_ problem.

+## Matrix multiplication and inverses

+Using Gaussian - Jordan to compute an inverse.
+Continue elimination to remove the non-zero elements in the upper entries of the U matrix.
+(Does that mean that L becomes.

+`Invertable` or `non-Singular` matrici

+What about the non-invertable matrix - why does it not have an invese?
+Why is $A A^{-1} = I$ not possible?

+- One can't get all columns of the I matrix from combination of a singular A.
+- Alternately one can find a non-zero $x$ s.t.  $Ax = 0$
+  But  $A^{-1} A x = 0$ => $x = 0$

 ## Intro - vectors and linearity

 Our starting point is the properties of a linear transform in a vector space, to show that matrix multiplication just derives from these properties.